 Yet, even today, these numbers are still questioned by many.

-Looking for some boundary conditions within which to work, our New Orleans high school geometry class used the Planck Base Units as a starting point to construct their model of the universe .
+Looking for some boundary conditions within which to work, our New Orleans high school geometry class engaged the Planck Base Units as a starting point to construct their model of the universe .
 Their primary operating assumption was that continuity and symmetry are the foundational concepts for universal constructions.
 As a geometry class they were looking to see how they could tile-and-tessellate the universe .
 Our group found a bit of a correspondence between data derived from experimentation and data derived purely by mathematics using Planck Length and Planck Time.

 There are three calculations that were particularly noted in the process of developing this base-2 chart of the basic Planck Units to their largest known values, particularly the Age of the Universe and the Observable Universe.